 When people lose their personal identity in their intimate relationship, it hardly ends well.
 They are either destroyed when the relationship ends, or they feel powerless to leave, and end up staying against their will.

-The point is that you want to live a conscious and vibrant life—without taking unnecessary risk.
+The point is that you want to live a conscious and vibrant life—without taking unnecessary risks.
 Think about the decisions you make, and more importantly: Think ahead.
 Ultimately, that’s what will give you freedom.